mgeeky/PackMyPayload/README.md

   -n NAME, --filename NAME
                         Package input file into archive/container under this filename (may contain relative path).
   -p PASSWORD, --password PASSWORD
                         If output archive/container format supports password protection, use this password to protect output file.
   --out-format {zip,7z,iso,img,cab,pdf,vhd,vhdx}
                         Explicitely define output format disregarding output file's extension.
-Can be one of
+Can be one of following: zip, 7z, iso, img, cab, pdf, vhd, vhdx
-                        following: zip, 7z, iso, img, cab, pdf, vhd, vhdx --hide HIDE           Set hidden attribute on file(s) in ISO
+  --hide HIDE           Set hidden attribute on file(s) in ISO

+ZIP specific options:
+  --zip-noreadonly      DISABLE ZIP MOTW bypass that is used by default.
+By default, PackMyPayload marks Office files as Read-Only making ZIP software unable to set MOTW flag on them when extracted.
+This option disables that behavior.

 VHD specific options:
   --vhd-size SIZE       VHD dynamic size in MB.
 Default: 1024